rajeshkumar18052000/Know-About-me/README.md

 ======================================================================================================================================
 <h4> Web developer | Inten MERN Stack</h4>

-- 🔭 I’m currently working on Full StackDeveloper and MERN and ML Project as an Intern
+- 🔭 I’m currently working on Full Stack Developer and MERN and ML Project as an Intern
 - 🌱 I’m Interested to work on Web 2.0, Web 3.0 and Application Development
 - 👯 I’m making the world better by PRs
 - 💬 Ask me about Technology & Finance